SathvikKP/OpenChordTests/README.md

 - **log4j.properties**: I have disabled debug logs and have used WARN level logs for convinence and testing.
 Feel free to change it to however you want.
 Currently, it stores logs for each peer in the ./logs/peer* format for easy viewing.
 - **chord.properties**: We can change default Chord parameters such as `successors=2`.

-**Highlights**:
-- Adjust `chord.properties` to tune Chord’s maintenance tasks for your environment.
-- Edit `log4j.properties` or a similar file to control the logging level, whether writing to console/file, log format, etc.
-- Place additional libraries or JAR files in `lib/` if you add new features requiring extra dependencies.

----

 ## How to Get Started